-Of course when one considers equity within Māori (similarly to when one consideres equity within non-Māori) it seems hard to credit the people who have an excess of the resources they need crying that they still don't have enough (e.g., that chief excecutives or the politicians or the government advisors in the United States or the UK earn more than the chief executives in New Zealand; that the non-Māori chief executives or the non-Māori politicians...) when they seem to have this view that it is okay that they have so very much more than the rest of their people - because their people would similarly be focused on the top and on getting more if the situation was reversed.
+Of course when one considers equity within Māori (similarly to when one considers equity within non-Māori) it seems hard to credit those few people who have an excess of the resources they need crying that they still don't have enough because there is some other group where a few people have so very much more than they do.
+It seems hard to credit because they seem to have this view that it is okay that they have so very much more than the rest of their people - because their people would similarly be focused on the top and on getting more if the situation was reversed.
+But then simultaneously holding that it is not fair that they don't have more - in the name of equity.
 In other words, they are holding a 'there but for the grace of god go I' position to justify their having more than the people beneath them, but crying foul and injustice - and expecting that to have weight in the name of equity when those above them have more.

-This position appears to be hypocritical, in other words.
+This position appears to be hypocritical in the sense of there being different standards that are employed where the choice of standard seems only to be guided by what is in ones own interests narrowly conceived.
+This seems asymmetric or self-defeating, in other words.
 Which is another way of saying that it does not appear to be rational.
 Fortunately, there is an alternative.
 As an alternative we can consider that the source of the Treaty and the source of our concern with equity lies not in a trade deal where different parties were each trying to gain the upper hand over each other.
 It lies not even in a trade deal where some small segment of each of the parties decided to genuinely work together in order to mutually screw over the majority of each of their peoples.
 Instead, the source of the Treaty lies in the notion of fair trade between people who are equal in the respects that matter in the sense that they are persons with human rights who are pledging to uphold human rights and live in peace and prosperity for the good of all.
 The alternative would be for people to focus on taking what they can get for as long as they can get it because they can get it - which is best exemplified in overt war.
 This later game of life has no recourse for people to cry 'foul! - in the name of equity!' however.
 This position is self-defeating.